Finding the Universe

 It’s just a suggestion though, so don’t feel obliged to see everything on this list – it’s important to tailor any itinerary you read to your specific interests, available time, budget, and travel style.

-If you’re arriving into Paris on the same day as this itinerary, getting from the airport to Notre Dame isn’t too hard.
 From Charles de Gaulle, RER line B stops at St. Michel / Notre Dame, and a single ticket at time of writing costs under €10.
-From Paris Orly, you can take the Orlyval light rail train to the Antony RER station, from where you can also take the RER line B to Notre Dame.
+From Paris Orly, you can take the Orlyval light rail train to the Antony RER station, from where you can also take the RER line B to the Sainte Chapelle area.

 The Louvre